Sharing the majestic natural beauty of the Margaret River Region including Busselton, Margaret River, Dunsborough and Augusta, Western Australia!

 When you are on your tour, your tour guide will give you an overview not only of the geological processes involved in creating the cave, but also the aboriginal history and beliefs surrounding this sacred place.

-You will learn about a spirit living within the cave, the spirit Ngili, the Great Spirit of the Ocean.
+You will learn about a spirit living within the cave, the spirit Ngigli, the Great Spirit of the Ocean.

 Details:

-Ngili Cave is located off caves road just before Yallingup if you are travelling from Busselton and Dunsborough.
-You can also walk through the forest along the brook from Yallingup town, A 20 minute walk from the car park at Yallingup Beach along the Wardanup Trail
+There is a playground and walking trails so you can spend some time relaxing above ground too!
+Ngilgi Cave is located off Caves Road just before Yallingup if you are travelling from Busselton and Dunsborough.
+You can also walk through the forest along the brook from Yallingup town, a 20 minute walk from the car park at Yallingup Beach along the Wardanup Trail

 Wardanup Trail